sr516/Concentric_craters/README.md

-# Additional supporting information for Ormö et al.
+# Additional supporting information for Ormö et al. (2024) Effect of target layering in gravity-dominated cratering in nature, experiments, and numerical simulations, Journal of Geophysical Research - Planets.